-- (1) "Revenue" has the generally accepted meaning under U.S. GAAP accounting standards and refers to revenues reported in our quarterly 10-Q and annual 10-K filings.
-The Threshold represents 90% of the Target.
-Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%, and then linear from 100% to 150% between the Target and Maximum achievement level. - (2) "New Bookings (ARR)" refers to the annual recurring revenue generated by newly closed customer agreements within the subject fiscal year.
+^{(1) &}quot;Revenue" has the generally accepted meaning under U.S. GAAP accounting standards and refers to revenues reported in our quarterly 10-Q and annual 10-K filings.
+The Threshold represents 95% of the Target.
+Achievement between the Threshold and Target is linear from a minimum achievement payout of 50%, and then linear from 100% to 150% between the Target and Maximum achievement level.

+^{(2) &}quot;New Bookings (ARR)" refers to the annual recurring revenue generated by newly closed customer agreements within the subject fiscal year.
 Annual recurring revenue is the measure of estimated maximum average revenue to be generated from a customer agreement in each fiscal year for which the deal will cover.
 For example, if we sign a customer deal we estimate could generate a maximum of \$30 million over a three (3) year contract period, then the annual recurring revenue would be \$10 million.
 New Bookings is the aggregate amount of new annual recurring revenue generated in that fiscal year.
 New Bookings (ARR) was selected because it reflects our ability to acquire new customers and grow our business.
-The Threshold represents 80% of the Target.
-Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%, and then linear from 100% to 150% between the Target and Maximum achievement level. - (3) "Adjusted EBITDA" is a non-GAAP financial measure reported in our quarterly 10-Q and annual 10-K filings that we define as net loss adjusted to exclude interest expense (net), income tax expense (benefit), depreciation and amortization, stock-based compensation, acquisition and integration-related costs, change in fair value of contingent consideration, goodwill impairment, severance costs, and other income (expense).
+The Threshold represents 85% of the Target.
+Achievement between the Threshold and Target is linear from a minimum achievement payout of 85%, and then linear from 100% to 150% between the Target and Maximum achievement level.

+- (3) "Adjusted EBITDA" is a non-GAAP financial measure reported in our quarterly 10-Q and annual 10-K filings that we define as net loss adjusted to exclude interest expense (income), income tax expense (benefit), depreciation and amortization, stock-based compensation, acquisition and integration-related costs, change in fair value of contingent consideration, goodwill impairment, severance costs, and other expense (income).
 We believe Adjusted EBITDA provides a useful measure in evaluating our operating performance compared to that of other companies in our industry, as this measure generally eliminates the effects of certain items that may vary from company to company for reasons unrelated to overall operating performance.
-The Threshold represents 80% of the Target.
-Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%.
+The Threshold represents 100% of the Target.
 The Maximum achievement level is set at 100% achievement. - (4) "Net Promoter Score" is the measure of the satisfaction of our members with our services as calculated through the survey of such members telephonically or via the web.
 We believe Net Promoter Score is an important measure of the quality of our services and the outcomes that we deliver for those members.
 The Threshold represents 80% of the Target.
-Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%, and then linear from 100% to 125% between the Target and Maximum achievement level.
+Achievement between the Threshold and Target is linear from a minimum achievement payout of 80% to a maximum achievement payout of 125%.

-In April 2023, the compensation committee reviewed our performance against the above-referenced measures, and determined that performance goals were achieved as follows:
+In April 2024, the compensation committee reviewed our performance against the above-referenced measures, and determined that performance goals were achieved as follows:

 Performance Goal Achievement (%)

-Revenue 98.9%
+Revenue 93.5%

-New Bookings (ARR) 96.0%
+New Bookings (ARR) 85.9%

 Adjusted EBITDA 100.0%

-Net Promoter Score 101.9%
+Net Promoter Score 101.1%

-Formulaic Achievement 99.2%
+Formulaic Achievement 95.1%

-Achievement Based on Compensation Committee Determination 80.0%
+Achievement Based on Compensation Committee Determination 0.0%

-Although the achievement of each of the performance goals of fiscal 2023 approached or exceeded the 100% achievement level, the Company's Board of Directors determined it appropriate to reduce the level of bonus payout against target to 80% based on a number of factors, including macroeconomic market factors and fiscal 2023 strategic cost reduction decisions.
+Although the achievement of each of the performance goals of fiscal 2024 approached or exceeded the 100% achievement level, the Compensation Committee determined it appropriate to not pay a cash bonus based on a number of factors, including macroeconomic market factors and lower than expected customer retention in fiscal 2024.